 Analyst forecasts: A bullish outlook

-UBS: The Swiss bank has revised its forecast upward, projecting that gold prices will potentially reach $3,200 per ounce before stabilising at elevated levels.
-This forecast is based on a combination of factors, including ongoing inflation concerns and central bank activities.
+UBS has revised its forecast upward, projecting that gold prices could reach $3,200 per ounce before stabilising at elevated levels.
+The forecast is driven by a combination of ongoing inflation concerns and central bank activity.

-Goldman Sachs: Their research suggests gold could exceed $3,000 per troy ounce by the end of 2025.
-They emphasise that geopolitical uncertainties and the demand for safe-haven assets will likely drive prices higher.
+Goldman Sachs expects gold to exceed $3,000 per troy ounce by the end of 2025.
+Their reasoning centres on geopolitical uncertainties and sustained demand for safe-haven assets from both institutional and retail investors.

-WisdomTree: In their consensus scenario, gold is expected to reach $3,070 per ounce by the fourth quarter of 2025, buoyed by continued central bank purchasing and inflationary pressures.
+WisdomTree’s consensus scenario puts gold at $3,070 per ounce by Q4 2025, with continued central bank purchasing and inflationary pressures as the main drivers.

 Market sentiment: Factors driving optimism